Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Introduction

-In \cite{MS04}, Maclagan and Smith introduced the notion of multigraded Castelnuovo--Mumford regularity for finitely generated $\Pic(X)$-graded modules over the Cox ring of a smooth projective toric variety $X$.
-In essence their definition is a generalization of condition \eqref{item:local-coh}.
-In this setting the multigraded regularity of a module is a semigroup inside $\Pic X$ rather than a single integer.
+In \cite{MS04}, Maclagan and Smith introduced the notion of multigraded Castelnuovo--Mumford regularity for finitely generated $\Pic(X)$-graded modules over the Cox ring of a smooth projective toric variety $X$\!.
+In essence their definition is a generalization of conditions \eqref{item:sheaf-coh} and \eqref{item:local-coh}.
+In this setting the multigraded regularity of a module is a subset of $\Pic X$ rather than a single integer.
+When $X = \PPn$ the minimum element of this region is the classical regularity.

-When $X = \PPn$ the minimum element of the multigraded regularity recovers the classical Castelnuovo--Mumford regularity.
-However, when $X$ has higher Picard rank, translating the geometric definition of Maclagan and Smith into algebraic conditions like \eqref{item:single-lin} and \eqref{item:single-betti} above is an open problem.
-In this article we focus on the case when $X$ is a product of projective spaces and explore the relationship between multigraded regularity, truncations, Betti numbers, and virtual resolutions.
+In the multigraded case, translating the geometric definition of Maclagan and Smith into algebraic conditions like \eqref{item:single-lin} and \eqref{item:single-betti} above has been an open problem.
+In this direction, Maclagan--Smith and later Berkesch--Erman--Smith demonstrated connections between multigraded regularity and the existence of virtual resolutions with certain twists in \cite[Thm.~7.8]{MS04} and \cite[Thm.~2.9]{BES20}.
+In a more general setting, Botbol--Chardin sharpened the relationship between local cohomology and multigraded Betti numbers \cite[Thm.~4.14]{BC17}.
+More recently, Brown--Erman explored different notions of linearity for weighted projective spaces \cite{BE25} in relation to Green's $N_p$-conditions and Benson's weighted regularity \cite{Benson04}.